MannyRoth/NBA_MVP-Predictor/README.md

-# 2021 Predictin NBA MVP Predictor using Twitter API
+# 2021 NBA MVP Predictor using Twitter API

 When it comes to any award given based on a group of voters, popularity may matter more than their aptitude for said award.
 In this model I wanted to compare stastical aptitude to popularity for which